devops-cloud-ksmith/lumelight-dev-rds-copy-transfer-project/README.md

 4. Restore new RDS instances in the destination region from those snapshots.

 Restored instances will have the `orderNo` tag applied.
 The process runs concurrently for all specified regions to speed up execution.
+Important settings such as subnet groups, security groups and network accessibility are copied from the source instance so the replacement behaves the same in the target account.

 When using the web interface you can select AWS CLI profiles from predefined dropdowns: